timothywcrane/RTFM/README.md

 * The debug flag has been used by default to provide a poor man's progress bar.
 * No fancy pdf formatting.
 * No Unicode Support.
+* By default all intermediate output is deleted except final RTFM.pdf

 Minimal Dependencies: